 1 (709) 722-3123

 Journey through time with us to learn about the birth of a continent and the death of an ocean.
 Walk in the footsteps of the New World’s first peoples and explore the home of the first Viking explorers.
 This exciting holiday starts and ends in Deer Lake, Newfoundland and explores the nature and geology of Gros Morne National Park — a United Nations (UNESCO) World Heritage Site.
 L’Anse aux Meadows, North America’s first authenticated Norse settlement and another UNESCO World Heritage Site joins Red Bay, the Labrador home to over 1,500 Basque whalers during the 1540s, as destination highlights you experience during this unique vacation.
-This Newfoundland and Labrador holiday also features the northern terminus of the Appalachian Mountains, an arctic lifestyle encounter at the Grenfell Interpretation Centre, lots of birds and wildlife, plus a short journey to the “centre of the earth.”
+In 2013 the Red Bay site became this holiday’s 3rd UNESCO World Heritage Site in recognition of how this 16th century enterprise shaped the history of Europe and the world.
+Your Newfoundland and Labrador holiday also features the northern terminus of the Appalachian Mountains, an arctic lifestyle encounter at the Grenfell Interpretation Centre, lots of birds and wildlife, plus a short journey to the “centre of the earth.”
 Enjoy Newfoundlanders, Labradorians, our culture, our distinctive food flavours, and our landscape on this unforgettable holiday.
-And you will help us celebrate the 1013th anniversary of the Vikings walking our shores.
+And you will help us remember the Vikings who walked our shores and explored our coast over 10 centuries ago.

 The program begins in the afternoon as we meet you at the airport in Deer Lake, Newfoundland (Airport code: YDF).
 In the early evening, we begin this Newfoundland and Labrador adventure with an overview of your vacation and perhaps a light hike in Gros Morne.
 Enjoy the coast and fishing communities.
 The region is rich with moose, waterfalls, orchids, mountains, songbirds, and wildflowers.
 The priority for the day is meeting you at the airport and getting you to our comfortable hotel.
 Tomorrow is when the fun — and your vacation — really begins.